starklyUnnamed/rockPaperScissors/README.md

 Simple RoShamBo python project.
 Uses the rich library to color console output, so rich must be installed.
 Note to self :
-*Remember $source venv/bin/activate when rich is installed to a virtual enviroment :)
+*Remember $source venv/bin/activate when rich is installed to a virtual environment :)